Remove Background Using Magic Wand Tool Photoshop – A Step by Step Tutorial

 Applying New Background

-Now go to the file that contains the isolated subject.
-First, the unaltered background needs to select.
+Now, go to the file that contains the isolated subject.
+First, the unaltered background needs to be selected.
 Then press Ctrl + V to paste the background image into the isolated subject file.

-A new layer (with new background) will appear in the Layer palette between the original background and duplicate background.
+A new layer (with a new background) will appear in the Layer palette between the original and duplicate backgrounds.
 Now click on the eye icon of the original background to make it visible again.

 If your original image’s background is white, it will help if you decide to select the blend mode to multiply the new background image.
 As a result, you can drag the actual shadow back to the new image.

 Adding more layers as an additional background is also possible.
-And by toggling the eye icon, you can see how the image will appear with a different background.
+You can see how the image will appear with a different background by toggling the eye icon.

 After creating layers, fill them up with solid colors to see your subject against a background that comes with a solid color option.

-Product photographers and eCommerce sellers commonly use magic Wand Tools.
-Following this technique, you can remove an image background and replace the sky or any without any hassle.
+You can remove or replace the sky background or any other without any hassle.
 Moreover, It helps to remove the white background easily.

 Below are a few scenarios about when to apply the magic wand tool in an image.